3 day Inca Quarry Trek to Machu Picchu 3D / 2N

-We will come to pick you up at 5:00 a.m. from your hotel/hostal in Cusco We will drive in a private van for 1 1/2 hours to the peaceful village of Rafca (2800m).
-Then, we’ll continue driving for another 30 minutes to the village of Socma (3000m), which is the starting point of the trek.where we will stop to have breakfast and meet our horseman.
+We will pick you up at 5:00 a.m. from your accommodation in Cusco.
+We will drive in a private van for 1 1/2 hours to the peaceful village of Rafca (2800m).
+Then, we’ll continue driving for another 30 minutes to the village of Socma (3000m), which is the starting point of the trek, where we will stop to have breakfast and meet our horseman.
 We will start our hike up a lush valley of scattered farmhouses and crop terraces.
 After 40 minutes of walking, we will see a tall waterfall where we can pause to refresh ourselves amidst the cool spray, or enjoy a refreshing shower and dip beneath the falls.
-After this we will continue hiking for another hour and visit the little-known Inca ruin of Qorimarca, perched at mid-altitude on a shelf high above the Soccma valley.
-Qorimarca was probably built by the Incas to control the agricultural production of the surrounding valley we will continue hike moderate up for 40 more minutes until we reach Rayan nicyuc where we will stop for lunch.
+After this we will continue hiking for another hour and visit the little-known Inca ruin of Qorimarca, perched at mid-altitude on a shelf high above the Socma valley.
+Qorimarca was probably built by the Incas to control the agricultural production of the surrounding valley.
+We will continue our moderate hike up for 40 more minutes until we reach Rayan nicyuc where we will stop for lunch.
 After lunch, we will continue walking up for 3 hours until we get to first campsite, Charcahuaylla (4100m/ 13,540ft), and have dinner

 Day 2: Charcahuaylla Chanca chupo pass – Inti Punku – Choquetacarpo – Inca quarry of Cachicata – Ollantaytambo – Aguas Calientes